USS Benton: Service history

 As part of Admiral Andrew Foote's command, she participated in the Battle of Island Number Ten in March–April.
 On 10 May, she was present for the Battle of Plum Point Bend where a Confederate ram flotilla ambushed the fleet, sinking the Cincinnati and the Mound City before being driven off.
 On June 6, Benton and the fleet, now supported by a flotilla of Union rams under the command of Colonel Charles Ellet, Jr. engaged the Confederate rams in the First Battle of Memphis where the Confederate flotilla was completely routed.
 In July the Benton led the fleet into an attempted engagement with the CSS Arkansas near Vicksburg, Mississippi.
 The attempt was a failure and Benton and the fleet were forced to retreat north of the city for the rest of the year.
 In October, the entire fleet was transferred from Army command to Navy command.
 Benton spent the remainder of the year patrolling the Yazoo River.

 On April 16, under the direction of Admiral David Porter, the Benton led a nighttime charge past the guns of Vicksburg.
 Protecting the Ivy from cannon fire, the Benton led a column of ten additional vessels past the heavy artillery batteries.
 Passing at a range of 800 yd the Benton was hit 5 times, including 1 10 in round that split her casemate, injuring several crewmen. on April 29 the Benton led a 7 ironclad fleet in a bombardment of Grand Gulf, MS's gun batteries.
-One particularly devastating hit pieced the Benton's armor, causing 25 casualties.
+One particularly devastating hit pierced the Benton's armor, causing 25 casualties.
 As the battle continued, the speed of the current increased and overwhelmed the Benton's engines and she was swept downstream before the bombardment's conclusion.
 In May, Benton returned to Vickburg to continue bombarding the city until its fall in June.